 Underpayment Penalty

-As a taxpayer, you might have to pay a penalty if you underpaid the taxes.
-Whether through withholding or through tax payments, this applies to both of them.
+As a taxpayer, you might have to pay the penalty if you underpaid the taxes.
+Whether through withholding or tax payments, this applies to both of them.
 For late estimated tax payments, there might apply a penalty if you are due a refund when filing the tax return.
-In general, there is the option of not paying a penalty for the taxpayers if any of these conditions are met:

-- In tax with their tax return, they owe less than $1,000
+• In tax with their tax return, they owe less than $1,000.

-- They paid the smaller of these two amounts, throughout the year: a minimum of 90% of the tax of the current year, or 100% of the tax can increase to 110% based on adjusted gross income as shown on the tax return for the prior year
+• They paid the smaller of these two amounts, throughout the year: a minimum of 90% of the tax of the current year, or 100% of the tax can increase to 110% based on adjusted gross income as shown on the tax return for the prior year.

 To check if taxpayers owe a penalty, they should use Form 2210.
 The IRS might waive the penalty if someone underpays because of peculiar circumstances and not willful neglect.
 Examples include:

-- casualty, disaster, or another unusual situation.
+• Casualty, disaster, or another unusual situation.

-- an individual gets disabled during a tax year when estimated tax payments applied.
+• The individual gets disabled during a tax year when estimated tax payments applied.

 Payment Method